Can You Help Us With Photographs Of This Trek?

 - Trek gradient: Easy-moderate.
 Mostly descending trails with a few flat walks.

-Being a jungle trek, Andharban offers views of flora and fauna, with several species of birds to be seen, such as the chaatak, the Malabar whistling thrush, dwarf kingfishers, and minivets among several others.
+Being a jungle trek, Andharban offers views of flora and fauna, with several species of birds to be seen, such as the chaatak, the Malabar whistling thrush, dwarf kingfishers, and minivets, among several others.
 The Indian Giant Squirrel has been seen around the area, although sightings are rare.

 This trail continues straight for a while, with the Kundalika valley on the left and the mountains to the right.
 This is not yet the start of Andharban.
 The undergrowth slowly begins to grow dense as we go in deeper, although it is still easy to navigate.
-Through the course of the trek, we encounter three major streams of rivers, the first of which is reached at the end of this path, after about an hour’s walking.
-This can sometimes be turbulent during the monsoons, and might need ropes to cross it with.
+Through the course of the trek, we encounter three major streams of rivers, the first of which is reached at the end of this path after about an hour’s walking.
+This can sometimes be turbulent during the monsoons, and you might need ropes to cross it with.

-The trail picks up on the opposite bank, and continues for almost 1.5 km of a flat walk through a winding route before reaching another rivulet, after a sharp U-bend.
+The trail picks up on the opposite bank and continues for almost 1.5 km of a flat walk through a winding route before reaching another rivulet, after a sharp U-bend.
 This rivulet too tends to overflow.
 However, a cable has been provided at the crossing.
 After a slight ascent up into the hills (about 10 ft of climb), the trail winds into a dark forest, and it is here that Andharban truly begins.

 Although the forest can get quite dark, especially due to the presence of fog during the rains, the trail throughout is very clearly visible, with little chance of going awry.
 Trekkers should watch out for leeches.
-We suggest you wear full-sleeved/length clothes.
+We suggest you wear full-sleeved or full-length clothes.
 There are markers set by previous travelers to mark paths to avoid.
 In several places, fallen tree logs have been placed horizontally across trails that need to be avoided.

-Past the river, the road continues straight onwards, and, slowly, small huts and shops can be seen on the left side of the road.
+Past the river, the road continues straight onward, and, slowly, small huts and shops can be seen on the left side of the road.
 Walking straight on, the trail reaches Patnus village, and, ahead of it, Bhira village.
 Patnus has several lodges for staying overnight and/or changing into fresh clothes, as well as options for lunch (one small dhaba owned by ‘Kulkarni Kaka’ is recommended).
 The village is the end point for the trek, and also where the trekkers should ideally ask their vehicles to arrive for pickup.

 ➤ How to Reach the Base of Andharban Trek